Timirlon/ai-model-marketplace/README.md

 ## Assignment 4 - Blockchain Technologies 1

 ### Overview
 This project is a blockchain-based AI Model Marketplace where users can buy and sell AI models using an ERC-20 token.
 It integrates functionalities developed in previous assignments, including an [ERC-20 smart contract](https://github.com/Timirlon/blockchain-4/blob/main/contracts/MyToken.sol) and an [AI model marketplace](https://github.com/Timirlon/blockchain-4/blob/main/contracts/AIModelMarketplace.sol), into a single product.
+Now, users are provided with possibility of purchasing AI models and even listing their own on our platform using our very own token - EATKN.

 ## Features